KVGT86/Project_portfolio/README.md

 Hi!

 This is a public portfolio to highlight my previous projects.
-This gives you an overveiw of my skillsets.
+This gives you an overview of my skillsets.

 To get an understanding without trawling through code check out the overview PDF!